 Where did the idea for the trip come from?
 What was your original inspiration?

 I’d felt something pulling me towards South America for years before – the culture, the landscapes, the people.
 It was something I knew I needed to experience for myself, seeing as the media only ever casts the continent in a negative light.
 Coverage like that makes the whole world assume the place is dangerous and ridden with drug cartels.
 I wanted to come to my own conclusion, and guess what?
-The media really is full of nonsense!
+The media is full of nonsense!

 What was your biggest fear when planning the trip?